X-MAN

 8. The interaction of Ben Grimm with the X-Man caused him to revert back into the Thing, but he was now much stronger, and was decidedly more hostile.
 The Thing became the menace to the world that the Hulk sometimes seemed to be on Earth-616.
 There were few heroes to oppose the Thing, but General Ross led the army against him in Operation: Thing.

 It is extremely likely, though not ever confirmed, I think, that Sue and Reed were married.
-The coming of Galactus on this world would likely have occurred at the same time as on Earth-616, @ Fantastic Four I#48.
+The coming of Galactus on this world would likely have occurred at the same time as on Earth-616 (@ Fantastic Four I#48-50).
 However, on this world, with no Fantastic Four adventures or other members to distract them, an earlier wedding seems likely.
-Sue tells Betty that Bloomingdale's gives a special discount to superheroes' wives, but that's about as far as the confirmation goes.
+Sue told Betty that Bloomingdale's gives a special discount to superheroes' wives, but that's about as far as the confirmation goes.

 I'd think it possible that the Psychotron could retain the power and maybe the memories of the X-Man, who could be released at a later date.
 Maybe the Exiles will visit this world and face the X-Man...yeah, that'll happen!

-Carycomix adds: It could be that, upon this particuliar parallel-Earth, Bruce Banner never had an abusive childhood.
-So, the gamma radiation never catalyzed his multiple personality disorder into the one so painfully familiar to the friends and acquaintances of our Incredible Hulk!
+Carycomix adds: It could be that, upon this particular parallel-Earth, Bruce Banner never had an abusive childhood, so the gamma radiation never catalyzed his multiple personality disorder into the one so painfully familiar to the friends and acquaintances of our Incredible Hulk!

 Profile by Sammy7D, Luis Dantas, and Snood.